Cardinal utility: Intertemporal utility

-Models of utility with several periods, in which people discount future values of utility, need to employ cardinalism in order to have well-behaved utility functions.
+Models of utility with several periods, in which people discount future values of utility, need to employ cardinalities in order to have well-behaved utility functions.
 According to Paul Samuelson the maximization of the discounted sum of future utilities implies that a person can rank utility differences.

 Controversies

 Some authors have commented on the misleading nature of the terms "cardinal utility" and "ordinal utility", as used in economic jargon:

 There remain economists who believe that utility, if it cannot be measured, at least can be approximated somewhat to provide some form of measurement, similar to how prices, which have no uniform unit to provide an actual price level, could still be indexed to provide an "inflation rate" (which is actually a level of change in the prices of weighted indexed products).
 These measures are not perfect but can act as a proxy for the utility.
 Lancaster's characteristics approach to consumer demand illustrates this point.